-By the end of 2019, 100% of all high-risk sites identified developed mitigation plans and budgeted for their implementation in 2020; 35% of these have already completed their mitigation plans.
+By the end of 2019, 100% of all high-risk sites identified developed mitigation plans.
+By the end of 2020, 61% of all high-risk sites completed implementation of mitigation plans and the remaining 39% are budgeted for completion in 2021.